Hop Docs

 L1->L2

-To send funds L1->L2, call the sendToL2 method on the L1 Bridge contract:
+To send funds L1->L2, call the sendToL2 on the L1 Bridge contract:

 The relayer and relayerFee are required for most routes.
 You can get these values from the Hop SDK.